robilemos89/adback-wordpress/adback-solution-to-adblock/README.txt

 * Recurrence
 * Referral traffic

+== Screenshots ==

+1. Register with AdBack.
+Activate your account if you already have one or create an account.
+2. Submit your website to activate the plugin.
+3. Find statistics about your adblocker users directly in your WordPress interface.
+Here, you can discover the percentage of adblocker users on your website and the number of blocked page views compared to the total number of page views.
+4. Discover on what browser your adblocker users navigate.
+5. Activate and customize the message to display to your adblocker users.
+Note that you can access more customization options on your AdBack dashboard (color, logo, template, theme, etc.)
+6. Access your dashboard with all the detailed statistics on https://www.adback.co/

 == Installation ==

 Download AdBack plugin on your Wordpress website.
 Enable it, then register for an AdBack account or enter your existing credentials.